Bachelor of Engineering (BEng), Accredited by CEAB – Fall and Winter Entry Available

 Work a minimum of 12 months up to a maximum of 20 months while on co-op.
 You can earn up to 1 year of qualified experience towards your PEng.

-Add a BA in International Development Studies.
-Available for all of our Engineering programs
+Add a BA in International Development Studies with this Dual Degree.
+Available for all of our Engineering programs.

 Through entrepreneurial, academic and experiential achievements during your time at Lassonde, you can earn the BEST Certificate.